- What is lead nurturing?

 You’ve heard this before – Marketing is from Venus and Sales is from Mars because the two can never agree.
 Sales are always pointing the finger at Marketing and saying, “You don’t give me enough leads.”
 Marketing always shoots back, “Yes, we do.
 You just don’t follow up on the leads.”
 And the dilemma goes on and on.

-The first step that must be taken is that marketing and sales first have to agree on the definition of a lead.
+Just like an account-based marketing strategy, the first step that must be taken is that marketing and sales first have to agree on the definition of a lead.
 How do you begin defining a lead?

 In SuperOffice, we say that there are two types of leads.
 There are the marketing leads and there are the sales leads.
 Marketing leads are at the top of the funnel and Sales leads are lower in the funnel.
 Both are leads.
 It’s just a question of what you do with which lead and who owns what lead.